Creating wealth and maintaining financial discipline are key factors for long-term financial success.

 Rule #8: Health Insurance Coverage:

 Health insurance is a necessity in today’s world.
-To determine the appropriate coverage, consider the cost of a major medical procedure in your city.
+Consider the cost of a major medical procedure in your city to determine the appropriate coverage.

 A good rule of thumb is to have health insurance coverage equal to the cost of heart surgery or a similar high-cost medical procedure.